domZippilli/mhe-farce/README.md

 # Public GitLab Project
 ## McGraw-Hill Education, Farcical Education Labs

 This is an internet-facing deployment of GitLabs with some previously private repositories that MHE/FEL wants to make public.

-For some reason, these couldn't just go on GitHub.
+Read on, or go right to the [diagram here](./doc/ArchitectureDiagram.pdf).

 ## Networks To Know